Background to Plasma Sound

 Making noise with plasma

-We found passing a low DC current through a small fluorescent tube would make noise all right, with a frequency content that broadly varied with tube voltage.
-Interestingly, applying an increasing amount of radio-frequency (RF) energy to the plasma could then change the noise, often through a range of harsh shrieking and purer tones, until the current ultimately became stabilised - meaning the plasma's behaviour in a circuit could be varied from smoothly conductive to noisily unstable.
-Separately modulating the DC and RF supplies will cause a tube to make a wide range of vocal noises, that can often sound really funny - shrieks, whistles, buzzes, squeaks, farts, groans...
+We found passing a low DC current through a small fluorescent tube would make noise with a frequency content that broadly varied with tube voltage.
+Interestingly, applying an increasing amount of radio-frequency (RF) energy to the plasma could then change the noise, often as a filtering of harsh sounds to purer tones, until the current ultimately became stabilised - able to change the plasma's behaviour in a circuit between smoothly conductive and noisily unstable.
+Separately modulating the DC and RF supplies causes a tube to make a wide range of vocal noises, that often sound really funny - shrieks, whistles, buzzes, squeaks, farts, groans...

 The short film below shows our first dual-modulated prototype: